artefactual-labs/AIPscan/INSTALL.md

 ### Celery service

 * AIPscan uses Celery workers, coordinated by RabbitMQ to run background jobs.
-To run Celery as a persistent Ubuntu service, create the following file:
+To run Celery as a persistent service, create the following file:

 ```bash
 /etc/systemd/system/celery.service